 Embarking on a program involving the Assisted Reproduction Techniques (ARTs) is a major decision.
 Many people see it as renewed hope for conception as well as their last resort.
 While the ARTs have helped many couples overcome their infertility, they are not the answer for everyone.
 For those who choose the ARTs, the process can be emotionally, physically and financially draining, and carries with it a tremendous amount of infertility anxiety and, sometimes, infertility depression.

 We regard emotional support and fertility counseling as an important adjunct to treatment.
-We want to help patients maximize their coping skills during this stressful time, and for this reason Counseling sessions may be scheduled when support is needed.
-These sessions offer couples assistance with decision making and an opportunity to explore their feelings.
+We want to help patients maximize their coping skills during this stressful time.
+Many couples can find it beneficial to seek assistance with decision making and having an opportunity to explore their feelings.
 Additional sources of infertility support and information are also available.

 Infertility Support Atlanta

 Counseling can be a helpful step in preparing for fertility treatment and can provide foundational infertility support.
 Many couples coming to our program have never seen an infertility counselor before.
 Infertility counselors, along with the rest of your medical team, have expertise in assisting couples with what to expect during and after treatment.